1. States of Matter (Cambridge IGCSE Chemistry 0620 for 2023, 2024 & 2025)

 Insights

-• Matter is composed of particles in three states: solids, liquids, and gases, each with distinct properties like fixed volume or shape.
+• Matter is composed of particles in three states: solids, liquids, and gases, each with distinct properties like fixed volume and shape for solids, fixed volume but variable shape for liquids, and no fixed volume or shape for gases.

-• State changes in matter, such as melting or boiling, occur at specific temperatures and involve kinetic energy shifts in particles, as demonstrated by heating and cooling curves showing transitions between states at constant temperatures.
+• State changes in matter, such as melting, boiling, condensing, and freezing, are governed by specific temperatures and involve kinetic energy shifts in particles, as illustrated in heating and cooling curves that demonstrate transitions between states at constant temperatures.

 Get key ideas from YouTube videos.
 It’s free